Higher Education Achievement Report (HEAR)

 - Pro bono (CommLaw, FreeLaw, MJRC, CJI, PSU only)

-- Employability & Skills Initiative (E&SI) -attend 7 or more sessions per academic year and complete a short reflective statement.
+- Employability & Skills Initiative (E&SI) -attend 7 or more sessions per academic year and complete a short reflective statement (you will be contacted at the end of the academic year to complete this statement).

 Please note that the Commercial Awareness Certificate workshops are not HEAR-able on their own, only as part of E&SI.